If you prefer, here’s a 3-minute Video tutorial.

 2. Enter a Summary that explains your article and motivates lawyers to read it.

-Tip: If you intend to enter a number of articles (as we hope you will), you may find it helpful to create a spreadsheet in which you’ve already prepared the handful of content categories you’ll need.
+Tip: If you intend to enter a number of articles (as we hope you will), you may find it helpful to create a spreadsheet in which you’ve already prepared the handful of content fields you’ll need.

 Here’s an example from mine:

-When you enter Tags, to avoid duplication, as you type you’ll be prompted with existing tags.
+Choosing/creating Subjects (Tags), to avoid duplication, as you type you’ll be prompted with existing tags.
 To use the existing Tag, click on it, not “Add Tag.”

 Use “Add Tag” only if you’re creating a new Tag, where no prompt is offered: